 2.77.
-Items important to safety for accident management should be identified and evaluated to ensure they will fulfill their expected roles.
-If necessary or beneficial for improving the plant's safety existing equipment and/or instrumentation should be upgraded or new equipment and/or instrumentation should be installed.
+Items important to safety for accident management should be identified and evaluated to ensure that they will fulfil their expected roles.
+If necessary or beneficial for improving the plant's safety, existing equipment or instrumentation should be upgraded or new equipment or instrumentation should be installed.

 2.78.
-Equipment upgrades should be prioritized considering their safety benefits.
+Equipment upgrades should be prioritized in accordance with their safety benefits.